 Once you’ve done this, and your details have been reviewed by the team, you’ll receive a confirmation letter by email.
 Your first pro-rata payment will then be taken on your chosen date, followed by monthly payments after that.

-4. Book your intake therapeutic session
+4. Book your intake session

 5. Have a blood test